rinaahmed/TranslationDocConversion/README.md

 ## Usage:

-Compile the program in Visual Studio and run the Program.exe file from the bin directory.
+Compile the program in Visual Studio and run the AVLApp.exe file from the bin directory.

 From command line, run
-`Program <SourceFolder> <DestinationFolder>`
+`AVLApp <SourceFolder> <DestinationFolder>`

 If you run directly from Visual Studio, please make sure you update the two argument parameters for the folder in the Project Settings.